hexaxsoftwares/houx.js/README.md

   }
 }
 ```
-el macro can accept as many child `el` instances as possible.
+el macro can accept as many child `el` instances as possible by wrapping them in an array.

 ```javascript
 let app={